mamantoha/crystal_mpd/README.md

 loop { sleep 1.second }
 ```

-The above will connect to the server like normal, but this time it will create a new thread
+The above will connect to the server like normal, but this time it will create a new fiber
 that loops until you issue an exit.
 This loop checks the server, then sleeps for 2 seconds, then loops.

 In addition to registering individual event listeners using `#on`, the MPD client also supports a global callback listener using `#on_callback`.